Kometa-Team/Kometa/docs/defaults/award/emmy.md

 # Emmys Default Metadata File

-The `- pmm: emmy` Metadata File is used to create collections based on the Emmy Awards.
+The `emmy` Metadata File is used to create collections based on the Emmy Awards.

 This file works with Movie and TV Libraries.